pste/ragdoll/README.md

 `curl -LsSf https://astral.sh/uv/install.sh | sh`

 ### Virtual Env
-My Python projects run under a venv to avoid mess with local libraries.
+Every Python projects runs under a venv to avoid messing with local libraries.
 Please refer to the single project instructions for details.

 ### Local Dev
+I'm using a local `.private/` folder that is excluded from the repo and contains env files and build/run scripts.

 ## Chroma DB
 The vector store [documentation](chroma/README.md)